Live 3D bottle

 How we shipped it

 IntelVit was built the same way every IB Digital engagement runs: principal engineer driving, Claude Code translating intent to diffs, every section pair-reviewed against the brand brief.
-Next.js 16 + React 19 on the latest stable; Tailwind 4 with CSS-first tokens so the Forest Studio palette lives in one place; Framer Motion for declarative section entrances and GSAP for the bottle-open scroll timeline.
+V1 went brief-to-live in a week on Next.js 16 + React 19, with Tailwind 4 CSS-first tokens so the Forest Studio palette lives in one place.

-The site is heavy where it needs to be — full bottle choreography, animated ingredient cards, multi-section editorial — and quiet where it doesn't.
+The result is heavy where it needs to be (a real-time 3D product, scrubbed scroll scenes, multi-chapter editorial) and quiet where it doesn't.
 The waitlist is a single server action; analytics is one client-side init; the email pipeline is one Loops API call.
 Production primitives, no toy libraries.

 01